grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 public static void Main(string[] args)
 {
   var sender = new Sender(new Recipient());

+  sender.Work();
 }
 ~~~

+And here are the answers to our questions:

 1. When are objects composed?
 Answer: up-front, during application startup.
 2. How does an object (`Sender`) obtain a reference to another one
 (`Recipient`)?
-Answer: the reference is passed through constructor.
+Answer: the reference is obtained as a constructor parameter.
 3. Where are objects composed?
 Answer: at application entry point (`Main()`
 method)